mohitrrane/financial-data-crawler/README.md

 # fundamental_analyser
-This contains the code that automatically does fundamental analysis of a stock
+This contains the code that automatically download financial statement of a stock

 Before running the code, follow the steps